Ellen van Dijk: 2011

+Team Specialized–lululemon (2012–2013)

 2012

 After a knee injury due to an accident with a scooter and a few weeks of required rest and adjusted training, Van Dijk won a stage in the Energiewacht Tour; because she did not earn enough bonus seconds during the tour she finished second in the general classification.
 Van Dijk also won the individual time trial and the road race in the Omloop van Borsele.
 A few days later she started in the Gracia–Orlová, where she won the prologue and a stage and helped her teammate Evelyn Stevens to win the general classification.
 Back in the Netherlands, in Emmen, she became the Dutch time trial champion in the elite category for the second time in her career.

 Van Dijk was selected to represent her country at the Olympic Games in London, and she competed in the road race and the individual time trial on the road and in the team pursuit on the track.
 In the road race, Van Dijk was a domestique for Marianne Vos, who won the gold medal.
 Van Dijk attacked five times but finished outside the time limit.
 Because the victory of Marianne Vos was seen as a team performance, Van Dijk, Loes Gunnewijk and Annemiek van Vleuten were all subsequently honoured in both the Holland Heineken House and the Ridderzaal.
 In the time trial, Van Dijk finished eighth.
 She said afterwards that she was afraid to start too fast and subsequently lost a lot of time in the first part of the race.
 In the team pursuit, Van Dijk finished sixth together with Kirsten Wild, Amy Pieters and Vera Koedooder.
 In the qualification heats, the team had held the Olympic record for a short period and they rode a new Dutch national record in round one.
 According to Van Dijk, sixth place was the highest attainable place the team could have hoped to achieve.